melonTree68/melontree68/README.md

 ## Study Interests and Focus

 Current:
+- Deep Learning
-- Machine Learning
+- Reinforcement Learning
+- Robotics
 - Mathematics
-  - Abstract Algebra
   - General Topology
   - Differential Geometry
   - Measure Theory and Real Analysis

 Planned in the (predictable) future:
-- Deep Learning
-- Reinforcement Learning
 - Mathematics
-  - Mathematical Logic
   - Probability Theory (based upon measure theory)
   - Stochastic Processes

 As you can see, there is yet a long way ahead...

 **Feel free to contact me via `zhijie dot chen at sjtu dot edu dot cn`.**